trickstyle89/purseChic/README.md

 # purschic

-> purschic is a full stack web application build with [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/) where users can browse and shop from a collection of unique luxury handbags.
+> purschic is a full stack web application build with [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/).
+On purshic, users can browse and shop from a collection of unique luxury handbags.
 Feel free to browse our repository and learn more about how we've built our online store.

 ## Product Demo